 Kidlington Theological Forum

 The Forum began in December 2017 with a year-long series of talks exploring “Theology through the Church Year”.
 The second year of the course focused on aspects of Christian Doctrine, exploring what Christians believe.
 The 2020 series was due to look at issues of ethics and public policy, seen from a Christian perspective, again led by a distinguished group of speakers.
-This series has been suspended for 2020.
+Inevitably, it did have to be cancelled but we are pleased that it will restart in October 2021.
+Planned talks are:

-In normal times, the talks take place monthly at St Mary’s Kidlington, from 11.30am -12.15pm, after the main Sunday Service – all are very welcome.
+Talks take place at St Mary’s Kidlington, from 11.30am -12.15pm, after the main Sunday Service – all are very welcome.

 If you would like more information about these talks, please email the Parish Office.